Lazerbeak12345/chaml/README.md

 - A lib to make ifs C-style
 - a lib to make strings their own datatype
 - a lib to make bools an instance of Int (0 or 1)
-- a lib to generate a documentaiton markdown file using comments
+- a lib to generate a documentation markdown file using comments
   - could interact with the keywords lib idea and its children
   - could interact with the AST too